masoudmodabber/commons-protocol/docs/domain.md

 * Accountable to the Commons.
 * Dissolved when the task is complete.

+Governance may also determine:

+* Membership rules.
+* When a Commons should divide into smaller geographic Commons.
+* Whether Reciprocity Agreements should be established, suspended, or terminated with other Commons.

-Detailed governance is outside the initial exchange application.
+Detailed governance remains outside the initial exchange application.

 The first application should avoid embedding permanent administrative power into its core domain unless operationally unavoidable.